 Keeper’s survey showed that a worrying percentage of employees superficially look at password security when sharing passwords with their colleagues.
 More exactly, 62% of respondents share passwords through unencrypted email or text messages.

 Do your employees take their work-related passwords seriously?
 You can test them today and find out how will your company manage in case of a phishing attack!
-Our Free Cybersecurity Awareness Training is a great opportunity to find out more about the seriousness with which your employees regard password security.
+Our Free Cybersecurity Awareness Training Test is a great opportunity to find out more about the seriousness with which your employees regard password security.

 - Technology photo created by freepik – www.freepik.com